mcneel/developer.rhino3d.com/_guide_topics/rhinopython/python-procedures.md

 ## Common Modules

-There are many modules availabel for Python.
+There are many modules available for Python.
 Some of the most useful to Rhino Python are:

 * Rhinoceros modules
-  * rhinoscriptsyntax
+  * rhinoscriptsyntax - The basic rhino library of prodedures
-  * rhino
+  * rhino -
 * String Services
   * string — Common string operations
   * StringIO — Read and write strings as files
   * fpformat — Floating point conversions
-* Data Types
+* Date and Time
   * datetime — Basic date and time types
   * time — Time access and conversions
 * Numeric and Mathematical Modules